10 April 2026

 Co-Founder & COO, Influee

-This guide gives you the framework to make that call.
-What nano influencers actually bring to the table, when they're the right fit, when they're not, and how to find and work with them without wasting time or budget.
+This guide gives you the framework to make that call: what nano influencers actually bring to the table, when they're the right fit, when they're not, and how to find and work with them without wasting time or budget.

-| Tier | Followers | Typical Engagement Rate |
+Followers | Typical Engagement Rate | |

-| Nano | 1K–10K | 3–8% |
+Nano | 1K–10K | 3–8% |

-| Micro | 10K–100K | 2–4% |
+Micro | 10K–100K | 2–4% |

-| Macro | 100K–1M | 1–2% |
+Macro | 100K–1M | 1–2% |

-| Mega | 1M+ | <1% |
+Mega | 1M+ | <1% |

 That distinction matters.
 92% of consumers trust recommendations from people they know over any form of advertising.
 Nano influencers sit closest to that trust threshold.

-Why?
+Nano influencers consistently outperform larger tiers on engagement.
 Smaller audiences mean tighter communities.
 Followers actually read captions, leave real comments, and save posts.
-That's not vanity engagement — it's purchase intent signals.
-For brands measuring cost per engagement rather than cost per impression, nano creators deliver more value per dollar.
+Those are purchase intent signals, not vanity metrics.
+For brands measuring cost per engagement rather than cost per impression, nano influencers deliver more value per dollar.

 This is where nano influencers have a structural advantage.
 Their small followings are self-selected.
-Every follower chose to be there because of the specific content the creator makes.
+Every follower chose to be there because of the specific content the influencer makes.
 That topical alignment translates directly into higher relevance for brands targeting niche or hyper-local audiences.

 Nano influencer rates typically range from $10–$100 per post on Instagram and $5–$50 on TikTok.
 Many will work for product gifting alone if the brand fit is right.

-Yes — but not for every campaign.
-Here's the framework.
+Yes, but not for every campaign.

 Nano influencers are worth it when: